 The University Office of Student Affairs has prepared a University Student Handbook.
 This online handbook (which includes sections specific to each school) provides students with a wealth of facts about the University, including its programs to promote balance in student life, student resources and services, as well as detailed information concerning University policies and academic processes.
-All students are to receive a link to the LLU Student Handbook when they register for their first quarter of classes.
-If students do not receive theirs, they should do not hesitate to contact the School of Behavioral Health Office of Admissions.
+All students are to receive a link to the LLU Student Handbook when they register for their first quarter of classes which is also available here.
 Students wishing additional information concerning University-wide programs to support students' spiritual life, housing, recreational facilities and activities, and campus-wide student organizations should refer to the Loma Linda University Catalog, Section II, "About the University" (2022-2023).